DeepakSureddi/Edureka-Microservices/README.md

 Communication style:

-one to one- only one consumer e.g queue one consumer for one message ont to many- more than one consumer each receiver receives same message e.g Topic pub/sub model
+one to one- only one consumer e.g queue one consumer for one message. one to many- more than one consumer each receiver receives same message e.g Topic pub/sub model

 API Gateway/Zuul Proxy: act as proxy server/url hiding/security